crahal/pdf_table_parser/readme.md

 Outputs .csv files in the same directory as the input (.pdf) file.
 There might be the odd edge case; feel free to fork, unit test, and raise issues!

-Funded by the British Academy as part of the [NHSSpend](https://github.com/crahal/NHSSpend) project.
+Funded by the British Academy as part of the [NHSSpend](https://github.com/crahal/NHSSpend) project, with earlier related concepts and work funded by the ESRC (ES/M010392/1).